gajus/slonik/README.md

 That is executed with the parameters provided by the user.

 Finally, if there comes a day that you _must_ generate the whole or a fragment of a query using string concatenation, then Slonik provides [`sql.raw`](#sqlraw) method.
-However, even when using `sql.raw`, we further derisk the dangers of generating SQL by allowing developer to bind values only to the scope of the fragment that is being generated, e.g.
+However, even when using `sql.raw`, we derisk the dangers of generating SQL by allowing developer to bind values only to the scope of the fragment that is being generated, e.g.

 ```js
 sql`